‘Facts Of Life’ Star Lisa Whelchel, 56, Shows Off Surprising Nose Piercing In New Photo

 Based on her new photo, Lisa Whelchel seems to be focusing more on her work as a public speaker than as an actress.
 Her last acting credit is listed as the 2016 TV movie Snowcapped Christmas, according to IMDB.

-Last year, Lisa showed her support for her longtime Facts of Life co-star Nancy McKeon as she competed on ABC’s Dancing With the Stars.
+Last year, Lisa showed her support for her longtime Facts of Life co-star Nancy McKeon as she competed on ABC’s Dancing with the Stars.
 Lisa recorded a sweet message for Nancy, which aired on Good Morning America, and she urged her longtime friend to “go get that mirror ball.”

-To find out more about Lisa Whelchel you should follow her on Instagram.
+To find out more about Lisa Whelchel, you should follow her on Instagram.